We may earn affiliate commissions for the recommended products. Learn more.

 EncryptionAES-256AES-256

-Best dealGet NordVPN with 68% OFF + 3 months FREE!Get up to 56% OFF Norton VPN!
+Best dealGet 76% OFF NordVPN + free eSIM dataNow up to 54% OFF Norton VPN

-However, what’s different is that NordVPN’s no-logs policy is audited, while Norton’s isn’t.
-On top of that, the country in which Norton is headquartered is the US, which isn’t considered a privacy-friendly location.
-NordVPN is based in Panama which doesn’t have strict data retention laws.
+However, what’s different is that NordVPN’s no-logs policy has been audited multiple times, while Norton’s only once.
+On top of that, Norton is headquartered in the US, which isn’t considered a privacy-friendly location.
+NordVPN, on the other hand, is based in Panama, which doesn’t have strict data retention laws.

 Wrapping up